reach-sh/reach-lang/docs/src/tut/community-insurance/index.md

 load: /examples/insurance/index.rsh
 range: 32-60
 ```
-+ Lines 33 through 52 specify the Community Member API.
++ Lines 33 through 51 specify the Community Member API.
 An API is similar to a class of participants that can
 be doing many different things with the contract at the  same time by calling the specified API functions.
 Please read more about APIs and [see how to define them](https://docs.reach.sh/rsh/appinit/#rsh_API) and
 be sure to get familiar with their syntax.
-+ Lines 55 is a configuration which has to be in a "step" part of the code.
++ Line 54 is a configuration which has to be in a "step" part of the code.
 You can find out [what this config is all about here](https://docs.reach.sh/rsh/appinit/#p_7).
-+ Lines 57 is where the "step" state ends.
++ Line 56 is where the "step" state ends.
 Calling the init() terminates the initial step state and switches the program into a "consensus step" state/mode.

 Now that we are in the consensus step mode, we can call any function that is valid for this step, such as `.only()`.